marcmylemans/marcmylemans.github.io/_posts/2023-11-09-Python_ipSubnettoIprange.md

 10.33.62.65/255.255.255.224,10.33.62.65,10.33.62.94
 ```

-## Installing Python

-You can download python on the official website.
-[Download Python](https://www.python.org/downloads/)

-To install python you just have to go trough the installation wizard, for a written guide go to: [Using Python on Windows](https://docs.python.org/3/using/windows.html)
+This is an example of how the data in the input.csv file was transformed into the desired output format.

+## Running the Script

+Downloading Python is a straightforward process.
+You can obtain the latest version from the official [Python Downloads](https://www.python.org/downloads/) page.

+Once you've downloaded the Python installer, the installation process is made easy with a user-friendly wizard.
+If you prefer step-by-step guidance, you can refer to the official documentation on using Python on Windows: [Using Python on Windows](https://docs.python.org/3/using/windows.html).

->Make sure to select "Add Python to PATH", this way you can run **python** from the commandline without adding the full path.
+> **Important:** Make sure to select "Add Python to PATH" during the installation.
+This option allows you to run Python from the command line without specifying the full path each time.
-{: .prompt-warning }

-## Running the script

-After you saved the script you can run the script with the following command:
+After you've saved your Python script, you can run it using the following command:

 ```
 python c:\temp\subnetcalculate.py